 Mark is an unashamed audio nerd who enjoys applying his love of sound to create things.
 His professional journey started over a decade ago in a punk rock band, but after a few years spent getting a degree in music production and recording bands at Fader Master Studio, he transitioned to audio post production.
 Mark has worked on everything—from dozens of Christmas movies for film and television, to “Snowpiercer” for Netflix, honing his sound design and mixing skills to complement the needs of any project.
 He even won a Leo award for his work on the Sci-Fi Feature, “Volition.”
 He’s incredibly excited to have now immersed himself in the world of podcasts.

-Among her numerous projects, Emily was: series producer Think Big (TVO) which was nominated for the Gemini Award Best Direction Children’s or Youth Program or Series, the CFTPA Indie Award Best Children’s & Youth Programme or Series, and the Alliance for Children & Television Award of Excellence; producer The Boneyard with Georges St-Pierre (History), Mohamed Fahmy: Half Free (CBC), and the short film Toronto-New York with Bravo!FACT funding and screenings at the NXNE Music & Film Festival; development producer Yukon Gold (History); supervising producer Timber Kings (HGTV Canada) which in 2014 was the #1 rated series in the network’s history; coordinating producer The Age of AI (YouTube Premium) hosted & executive produced by Robert Downey Jr; post production supervisor Citizen Bio (Showcase); and line producer for an upcoming history series narrated by Shane Koyczan (Knowledge Network).
+Among her numerous projects, Emily was: series producer for Think Big (TVO) which was nominated for the Gemini Award Best Direction Children’s or Youth Program or Series, the CFTPA Indie Award Best Children’s & Youth Programme or Series, and the Alliance for Children & Television Award of Excellence; producer for the short film Toronto-New York with Bravo!FACT funding and screenings at the NXNE Music & Film Festival; supervising producer for Timber Kings (HGTV Canada) which in 2014 was the #1 rated series in the network’s history; coordinating producer for The Age of AI (YouTube Premium) hosted & executive produced by Robert Downey Jr; and post production supervisor & line producer for British Columbia: An Untold History (Knowledge Network) narrated by Shane Koyczan.

 As a child, Wanyee loved listening to audio dramas on cassette tape.
 Fast forward a couple of decades—now armed with a Master’s degree in journalism from the University of British Columbia, she is telling stories herself.